-Iran quake kills at least one, sparks panic
+Iran quake kills at least one, sparks panic in capital

 The shallow 4.6 magnitude quake hit at 00:48 am (2018 GMT) near the city of Damavand, about 55 kilometres (34 miles) east of Tehran, the US Geological Survey said.